-Tip: If you would like to know what channel has been chosen after an Auto Tune, access the Manual

-Tune screen and check the number displayed.

-The detector may be affected by electrical interference from thunderstorms and other climatic conditions, powerlines, radio transmitters, electrical equipment or other detectors operating close by (See Glossary, p.
-89, for more information on interference).
+Tip: If you would like to know what channel has been chosen after an automatic Tune, access the Manual Tune screen and check the number displayed.
+The detector may be affected by electrical interference from powerlines, radio transmitters electrical equipment or other detectors operating close by.
 This interference causes the Threshold to become erratic.

-So that the detector experiences the least interference for the current environment, the search channel can be changed automatically by the Auto Tune button on the control panel, or manually in the Manual Tune (p.
-59) setting via the LCD menu.
+So that the detector experiences the least interference for the current environment the search channel can be changed automatically by the Auto Tune button on the control panel, or manually in the Manual Tune (pg.
+63) setting via the LCD menu.

-Auto Tune instructs the detector to automatically test every channel and select the quietest one for operation.
+Auto Tune instructs the detector to automatically listen to every channel and select the quietest position.
 Automatic tuning may take up to 60 seconds.